7. A word of appreciation, 4:10-20

 The gift from Philippi, v10-20. i] Paul acknowledges the renewed concern shown him by the Philippians, while at the same time expressing his contentment in the circumstances he presently faces, v10-13.
 Paul begins this section with an observation about his own life.
 He has learnt to be content in all circumstances, whether good or evil, because he has taken hold of Christ's sustaining power.
 First, he notes with joy the gift sent from Philippi and carried by Epaphroditus.
 Paul is overjoyed that his converts haven't forgotten him, and assumes that a simple lack of opportunity had hindered them from acting earlier.

-de "-" - but, and.
-Here as a transitional connective, introducing a new section, so best left untranslated, as NIV.
+de "-" - but/and.
+Transitional, introducing a new section, so best left untranslated, as NIV.

 ecarhn (cairw) aor. pas.
 "I rejoice" - The aorist is possibly epistolary, so Hawthorne, or dramatic, or even a true past tense; "I rejoiced when you again showed concern for me", Reumann.

-en + dat. "in [the Lord]" - in [lord].
+en + dat. "in" - in [the lord greatly].
 See 3:1, 4:2.
 "Lord" is probably "the Lord Jesus Christ", but in Old Testament parlance the title is used of God.
 The preposition could be causal, "because of the Lord", or instrumental, "by the Lord", but is more likely local, expressing sphere, so in the mutual relationship / fellowship / unity that believers possess with Jesus - "they together belong to the Lord and thus to one another", Fee.

 oJti "that" - Introducing an object clause / dependent statement of indirect speech, expressing the content of Paul's rejoicing, but also possibly causal expressing the ground of Paul's rejoicing, "because you have at last ....."